Partial Differential Chow Forms and a Type of Partial Differential Chow varieties: Partial differential Chow varieties of a certain type exist

 As mentioned in the introduction, to study a specific kind of geometric objects, it is important and useful to represent them by coordinates and further show that the set of objects is actually an algebraic system.
-For us, this specific kind of objects are irreducible $\Delta$-varieties with Kolchin dimension polynomial $(d+1){t+m\choose m}-{t+m-s\choose m}$.
-As in the ordinary differential case, we could give these $\Delta$-varieties coordinate representations via their $\Delta$-Chow forms.
+For us, this specific kind of objects are irreducible $\Delta$-varieties with Kolchin polynomial $(d+1){t+m\choose m}-{t+m-s\choose m}$.
+As in the ordinary differential case, we could represent these $\Delta$-varieties by coordinates. \begin{definition} Let $V$ be an irreducible $\Delta$-variety over $\ff$ of Kolchin polynomial $\omega_V(t)=(d+1){t+m\choose m}-{t+m-s\choose m}$ and of $\Delta$-degree $r$.
+Let $F(\bu_0,\ldots,\bu_d)$ be the $\Delta$-Chow form of $V$.
+The coefficient vector of $F$, regarded as a point in a higher dimensional projective space determined by $n$ and $(d, s, r)$, is defined to be the {\em $\Delta$-Chow coordinate} of $V$. \end{definition}